Nemitha-prs/Q-and-A/README.md

 # Q-and-A
-This is a python Programme for a Q&amp;A to  check your general knowledge
+ - This is a python Programme for a Q&amp;A to  check your general knowledge.
+ - this is consist of a large number of animations, text styles, and sounds.